mc-aeq/aeqw/README.md

 go install
 ```

-To build a `dcrwallet` executable and place it in the current directory:
+To build a `aeqw` executable and place it in the current directory:

 ```
 go build